-Wael Ghonim Famous Egyptian Protester Launches in Private Beta Parlio a Social Network for Discussions With Funding from Marissa Mayer and Others
+Wael Ghonim Famous Egyptian Protester Launches In Private Beta Parlio A Social Network For Discussions With Funding From Marissa Mayer And Others

+Wael was Google MENA marketing head when his facebook page “We are All Khaled Saeed” called for the Egyptian revolution in Egypt January 25, 2011.
 Wael last year joined google ventures and he tweeted in December 23 that he is leaving them.

-It says that it received funding from Marissa Mayer CEO of Yahoo, Google analytics founder Wesley Chan, founder of Amrex and Chairman of Wamda Fadi Ghandour, Lebaneas Early Googler Georges Harik and VC firms Betaworks and Founder Collective.
+It says that it received funding from Marissa Mayer CEO of Yahoo, Google analytics founder Wesley Chan, founder of Amrex and Chairman of Wamda Fadi Ghandour, Lebanese Early Googler Georges Harik and VC firms Betaworks and Founder Collective.

+Right now Parlio enables users to request an invite to join.
 Wael Ghonim has 1.5 million followers on Twitter, and a person who managed to rally people to start the Jan 25 demonstration has the capability of succeeding a social network around topics that matters to people around the world.